wangbo15/wangbo15.github.io/_pages/about.md

 * **2016**: SPLC volunteer, SPLC sub-reviewer, FASE sub-reviewer

 # Teaching Assistant Experience:
-I worked as TA for the course [Software Analysis](http://sei.pku.edu.cn/~xiongyf04/SA/2017/main.htm) in 2016 and 2017, introducing the LLVM project in a two-hours course.
+I worked as TA for the course [Software Analysis](http://sei.pku.edu.cn/~xiongyf04/SA/2017/main.htm) in Peking University, in 2016 and 2017, introducing the LLVM project in a two-hours course.

 # Talks
 * **Precise Condition Synthesis for Program Repair**.
 APSEC-17.